CUTTING THE COSTS OF EVERYDAY MOTORING

 Running a car everyday costs a surprising amount of money.
 The cost of running a car is about to hit an all-time high, according to the AA: 58p per mile, up from 33p per mile in 1988 (based on a mid-sized car).
 The reasons?
-Fuel prices have climbed to a record level; road tax for high-emissions cars could soon rise to £400 a year (Thank god for tax exemption); insurance and garage bills are up; even parking now costs about 40% more than it did just seven years ago;
+Fuel prices have climbed to a record level; road tax for high-emissions cars is up to £695 a year (Thank god for tax exemption); insurance and garage bills are up; even parking now costs about 12% more than it did 10 years ago (councils in England generated a combined revenue of £936.1 million from their parking operations in 2021/2022);

-PetrolPrices.com, a fuel price comparison website, predicts a litre of unleaded could cost as much as £1.50 by the end of the year
+Predictions put a litre of unleaded costing as much as £1.60 by the end of the year

 For those not tempted by overpriced train tickets and irregular bus services, what are the options?